All-Hands-AI/OpenHands/CONTRIBUTING.md

 ```

 ### 4. Create a New Branch And Open a Pull Request
-After you finish your implementation, open your own forked repository.
+After you finish implementation, open forked repository.
 The source branch is your new branch, and the target branch is `OpenDevin/OpenDevin` `main` branch.
 Then PR should appears in [OpenDevin PRs](https://github.com/OpenDevin/OpenDevin/pulls).

 Then OpenDevin team will review your code.